Frequently Asked Questions

 -

-That I once lost a $20MM yacht and had to find a new one in under three days.
-That Jon Hamm is the only celebrity I ever asked for a photo—and he told me he was disappointed in me.
+That I once lost a $20MM yacht and had to find a replacement in under three days.
+That Jon Hamm is the only celebrity I ever asked for a photo, and he told me he was disappointed in me.
 That I got HBO Nordic to premiere the final season of Game of Thrones in a Viking longhouse outside Reykjavík.
-That I once called 911 because I thought a guest at my event had died (he just sleeps really deeply).
-And that I got 200 people in New Orleans to skip open bars and walk eight blocks—by throwing them a parade.
+That I once called 911 because I thought a guest at my event had died, though he was just a very deep sleeper.
+And that I convinced 200 people in New Orleans to skip open bars and walk eight blocks by throwing them a surprise parade.